About Bath Maine

-Weymouth’s “goodly account” of the Sagadahock locale – bountiful furs, extraordinary fisheries and whispers of Eldorado gold – spurred the launching of an English colonial expedition of approximately 100 men (no ladies) led by Captain George Popham which arrived here in August, 1607.
+Weymouth’s “goodly account” of the Sagadahock locale – bountiful furs, extraordinary fisheries and whispers of Eldorado gold – spurred the launching of an English colonial expedition of approximately 100 men led by Captain George Popham which arrived here in August, 1607.
 The Popham Colony, as it came to be known, built Fort St. George on the south end of Atkins Bay, near the location of Fort Popham, the Civil War fort which today still guards the mouth of the Kennebec.

 The Popham Colony, while established just a few months after the Jamestown settlement in Virginia and some 13 years before the Pilgrims stepped onto Plymouth Rock, was not permanent.
 Because of hunger, a fire, an unusually severe winter, sickness and the death of many, including Captain Popham, the colony returned toEngland the following year aboard the Virginia, a 30-ton Pinnance which was built at Popham – the first boat built by Europeans in the New World!

 Recently, opens in a new windowMaine’s First Ship was organized to research, build, and operate a reconstruction of the Popham Colony’s pinnace Virginia.
 The new Virginia symbolizes the birth of Maine’s ship-building tradition and will help celebrate the 400th anniversary of English settlement in the New World.
 She will be used to increase the public’s awareness and understanding of Maine’s place in early European exploration and involve them with programs devoted to that purpose.

 It did not take France and England long to both claim sovereignty over this bountiful land which eventually would become the state of Maine in 1820.
 The Indians wars, which spanned the period, 1676-1760, made permanent settlement by the English colonials a very discouraging endeavor.
 Settle, abandon and resettle seemed to be the order of the day.
 A settlement known as Georgetown finally took hold in the lower Kennebec.
 Incorporated as a town in 1716, Georgetown included Long Reach, the predecessor of present-day Bath.
 The Indians called it Long Reach because it was a long paddle by canoe across the river.
-One of the earliest settlers of Long Reach was the Reverend Robert Gutch who acquired through deed in 1660 some 3,800 acres from Chief Robinhoode and other Kennebec chieftains, built a log cabin where today the railroad tracks cross Washington Street, then drowned on his way to church.
+One of the earliest settlers of Long Reach was the Reverend Robert Gutch who in 1660, acquired 3,800 acres from Chief Robinhoode and other Kennebec chieftains, built a log cabin where today the railroad tracks cross Washington Street, then drowned on his way to church.

 Some say Bath’s shipbuilding heritage goes back as early as 1743, when Jonathan Philbrook launched his first ship in Long Reach.
-With its location on the Kennebec, just 12 miles from the sea and close to a seemingly endless supply of oak and pine, Bath became a natural center of shipbuilding and commerce in our young country.
-By 1854, Bath had 22 shipyards which launched over 32,000 tons of new vessels in that year, compared to 2,000 tons in 1842.
-Further, in the 1854-1855 period, Bath built more ships than either New York or Boston and ranked fifth among American ports in terms of tonnage of ships registered.
+With its location on the Kennebec, just 12 miles from the sea and close to a seemingly endless supply of oak and pine, Bath became a natural center of shipbuilding and commerce.
+By 1854, Bath had 22 shipyards which launched over 32,000 tons of new vessels in that year, compared to 2,000 tons in 1842.Between 1854-1855 Bath built more ships than either New York or Boston and ranked fifth among American ports in terms of tonnage of ships registered.